 Main Findings The current backlog of works to bring to a satisfactory condition is calculated at \$1 million with an annual sustainability gap of approximately \$300,000 - not including capital upgrades.
 Since the last review the pipe condition rating is not based on a Quick View camera to see as much of the pipe as possible from the pit.
 Council has inspected approximately 10% of network and has found that the previous visual assessments align with the camera inspections.
+Ballot Close: Voluntary purchase of one property which is located on high hazard floodway.
+Funds sourced by Council and NSW Government following the Medowie Flood Risk Management Study.
 Future Actions Proposed works per catchment area Medowie/Campvale: Flood and drainage mitigation works together with designated flow path.
-Ballot Close: Voluntary purchase of one property which is located on major flow path.
-Shoal Bay: Upgrading the drainage networks to reduce the flooding impacts on private properties and to allow more developments in this